sexibytes/sexigraf/README.md

 ## VMware VSAN

-The metrics used in the various VSAN dashboards are collected every minutes using to the `QueryVsanStatistics` API method of `HostVsanInternalSystem`.
-With some json ticks, it is possible to access any metrics from the VSAN cluster.
+The metrics used in the various VSAN dashboards are collected every 5 minutes using to the `VsanPerfQueryPerf` API method of `VsanPerformanceManager` from the famous `vSAN performance service`.
+With some educated guesses, it is possible to access any metrics from the VSAN cluster.
 And guess what!
-We’re already working on other cool SexiPanels for VSAN: http://www.sexigraf.fr/vsan-sexipanels/
+We’re already working on more cool SexiPanels for vSAN: http://www.sexigraf.fr/vsan-sexipanels/

 ## VMware vSphere